ArashSasani/mixpanel-data-importer/README.md

 as events.

 ## Current acceptable inputs:
-1. data that you have in your database or filesystem which you can export in json as a json file.
+1. data that you have in your database or filesystem which you can export as a json file.
 2. data you can retrieve from any API endpoint.

 ## You only need to: